Iran says it has begun upgrading uranium centrifuges

 Its immediate priority is to visit the Parchin military base southeast of Tehran, where it suspects explosives tests relevant to nuclear weapons may have taken place, perhaps a decade ago, an accusation Tehran denies.

-Iran is ready to come to a "comprehensive agreement" with the IAEA if its nuclear rights were recognised, and this could include a Parchin visit, the Foreign Ministry said on Tuesday.
+Iran is ready to come to a "comprehensive agreement" with the IAEA if its nuclear rights were recognized, and this could include a Parchin visit, the Foreign Ministry said on Tuesday.

 But Abbasi-Davani played this down on Wednesday.